This Caesar Salad Pizza combines pizza and salad with a thin crust parmesan dough, lots of cheese, spinach and romaine, and a creamy dressing.

 - 1 egg yolk

-Pre-heat oven to 450 degrees.
-Place pizza stone or foil-covered pan in oven while it's heating.
+- Pre-heat oven to 450 degrees.
+Place pizza stone or foil-covered round pan in oven while it's heating.

-Remove pizza stone or foil-covered pan from oven, sprinkle flour over, and place dough round on top.
-Brush lightly with olive oil
+- Remove pizza stone or foil-covered pan from oven, sprinkle a little flour and/or cornmeal over, and place dough round on top.
+Brush dough lightly with olive oil.

-Bake pizza at 450 degrees for 5 minutes.
+- Bake pizza for 5 minutes.
 Remove from oven, place spinach on pizza, and bake for another 6 minutes.

-Top pizza with romaine hearts, croutons, Caesar dressing, and parmesan shavings.
+- Remove pizza from oven and top with romaine hearts, croutons, Caesar dressing, and parmesan shavings.

-With a wooden spoon, mix flour into the mixture.
-If dough is dry, add more water, 1 T at a time.
+- With a wooden spoon, mix flour into the mixture.
+If dough is dry, add more water, 1 Tbsp at a time.

-Wrap dough in plastic wrap and refrigerate until ready to use.
-Recipe makes enough for two large flatbreads.
+- Wrap dough in plastic wrap and refrigerate until ready to use.
+Recipe makes enough for two large pizzas.